aleshaleksey/fansys23/04-combat.md

 #### Intervening targets
 An entity that is on the line of attack between a character and their target acts as concealment and risks becoming an intervening target for ranged attacks.

 An entity is on the line of attack and becomes an intervening target if its hex/square is intersected by the line from the center of the attacker's square to the center of the intended target's square.
-If the intended target in the same size category as, or larger than, the intervening entity, it gains heavy concealment, otherwise it gains light concealment.
+If the intended target is in the same size category as, or larger than, the intervening entity, it gains heavy concealment, otherwise it gains light concealment.

 For the sake of targeted attacks, this acts like ordinary concealment, with one exception: if the roll of the D6 (1 for light cover, 1-2 for heavy cover) results in a miss, the attack instead targets the intervening entity.
 If there are several intervening targets, roll the concealment separately for each one until you either run out of intervening targets, or hit one of them.